nodejs/node/doc/api/errors.md

 ## Class: SyntaxError

-A subclass of `Error` that indicates that a program is not valid JavaScript.
+* Extends: {errors.Error}

+Indicates that a program is not valid JavaScript.
 These errors may only be generated and propagated as a result of code evaluation.
 Code evaluation may happen as a result of `eval`, `Function`, `require`, or [vm][].
 These errors are almost always indicative of a broken program.

 ```js
 try {